rossrobino/robino/packages/html/README.md

 	});
 ```

-The Injections will be sorted and resolved upon calling one of the following methods.
+The Injections will be sorted and resolved concurrently upon calling one of the following methods.

 ```ts
 const res = page.toResponse(); // creates an in order stream response